azerion/gamedock-sdk/docs/gdprPrivacyPolicy.md

 ~~~

 The variables returned are:
- * *accepted* - Informs the game if the privacy policy was accepted.
+ * *accepted* Boolean - Informs the game if the privacy policy was accepted.

 ### Changing the header image